thegetty/quire-docs/content/learn/tutorial.md

 {{< q-figure id="quire-starter-metadata-change" >}}

-The format of this metadata is called {{< q-glossary "YAML" >}} (*yam-ul*).
+The format of this metadata is called {{< q-def "YAML" >}} (*yam-ul*).
 It’s designed to be a plain-text way of capturing data.
 The general principal is to have the name of a data item, followed by a colon, a space, and then the data item’s value.
 A key-value pair.

 ```yaml
 title: "New Deal Photography"